What is MTHFR?

 For new patients:

-New patient form: Please download, complete, then scan and email or fax back to me.
+New patient form: Please download, complete, then email or fax back to me.
 In a pinch, a cell phone photo also works.

 Herndon VA office : I am no longer there in person.
 Visits are now conducted by phone or video from the convenience of your home.
 However, you can still go there for speciality lab blood-draws; contact ArcPoint labs directly at 703-689-2721.

-Bloomsburg PA Office: I do not have a local office yet.
-Please contact me to arrange a HouseCall or a Telemedicine visit.
+Bloomsburg PA Office: I do not have a local office.
+Please contact me to arrange a HouseCall (if in the local area) or a Telemedicine visit.

 This website is hand-coded using notepad (I shun webpage editors), so if something is not working right, please let me know.